gullerya/object-observer/README.md

 - Observation is 'deep', yielding changes from a __sub-graphs__ too
 - Changes delivered in a __synchronous__ way
 - Changes delivered always as an __array__, in order to have unified callback API signature supporting future bulk changes delivery in a single call back
-- Original objects are __intrumented__, thus requiring few basic steps in a consumption flow
+- Original objects are __cloned__ and clone/s are __intrumented__, thus not affecting the original objects yet requiring few basic steps in a consumption flow
   - first, create observable clone from the specified object
   - second, register observers on the observable (not on the original object)